Bert Freeman: Early days

-Freeman was born in Handsworth, Birmingham and attended Gower Street School in Aston, where he started to make a name for himself as a prolific goal-scorer.
+Freeman was born in Handsworth, which was then in Staffordshire, and attended Gower Street School in Aston, where he started to make a name for himself as a prolific goal-scorer.
 He ended his schooldays with two games in which he scored seven and nine times respectively.

 After moving to Gower Street Old Boys at the age of 16, he then moved on to Aston Manor where he was spotted by Aston Villa, for whom he signed professionally in April 1904.
 At 5 ft 8 in he was not the biggest of forwards and he failed to make an impact at Villa Park.
 As so he transferred to Woolwich Arsenal in November 1905.

 Woolwich Arsenal

 Freeman scored on his Arsenal debut on 25 November 1905 away to Nottingham Forest, scoring Arsenal's only goal in a 3–1 defeat.
 He also scored a brace in an FA Cup win against Manchester United that saw the club to the semi-final which they lost by 2–0 to Newcastle United.
 As so in his first season he scored twelve goals in 21 games for the Gunners.

 Arsenal finished in seventh place in the 1906–07 season, with Freeman scoring eight goals in twelve league games.
 Although Arsenal again reached the FA Cup semi-finals, Freeman made no appearances in cup matches that season.
-By this time he had competition for the centre-forward's role with Peter Kyle, restricting his appearances; the situation continued the following season, with Freeman making a further 15 league appearances with four goals.
+By this time, he had competition for the centre forward's role with Peter Kyle, restricting his appearances; the situation continued the following season, with Freeman making a further 15 league appearances with four goals.

 With Freeman unable to hold a regular place down, new manager George Morrell, in an effort to alleviate the club's debts, allowed him to join Everton in April 1908.
 In Freeman's biography in Arsenal Who's Who, it is argued that this was "one of the great transfer blunders of those early years".
 In his three seasons at Arsenal, Freeman scored a total of 24 goals in 49 appearances in league and cup matches.